mitodl/mit_lti_flask_sample/docs/deploy_to_heroku.rst

 ================

 Heroku is a popular hosting service that offers free deployment for low volume applications and a sliding pricing model for higher demand applications.
+For the purpose of documentation, we will use use Heroku as our deployment target though you may deploy to most any host you want.

 Application changes for Heroku Support
 --------------------------------------